Editorial: Forcing women to have babies is a big mistake

 People are also reading…

-Many, if not most women know someone who chosen to end an unwanted pregnancy.
-Many, if not most understand the difficulty of that decision even with Roe v.
+Those who know a person who chose to end an unwanted pregnancy understand the difficulty of that decision, even with Roe v.
 Wade guaranteeing a constitutional right to privacy in this most personal call.
 Abortion never was and never will be a glib choice.
-It is driven by health, economics and, believe it or not, the desire to raise children in the best possible environment so they can succeed.
+It is driven by health, economics and, believe it or not, the desire to raise successful children in the best possible circumstances.

 The notion that a fertilized egg is the equivalent of a human is a purely political construct that ignores science.
 "In nature, 50 percent of all fertilized eggs are lost before a woman's missed menses," the University of California-San Francisco medical school website explains.

-This truth never dissuaded pro-forced-pregnancy-and-birth movement lawmakers from spitting out life-begins-at-conception statues that gave cells the same legal status as a person living outside the womb.
+This truth never dissuades pro-forced-pregnancy-and-birth lawmakers from churning out life-begins-at-conception laws that give cells the same legal rights as people living outside the womb.

 The more interesting question is what these and other misbegotten laws hope to accomplish.
 Do they seek to make women stop having sex except to procreate?
 Chances of that happening are about the same as a virgin birth.
-So if you can't stop people from coupling, the solution seems to be forcing women to bear the burden of their pleasure by making them and their offspring face a world of pain if they lack the body or the means to succeed.
-The places where the forced pregnancy crowd holds the most sway, places like Texas, Florida, Alabama, Mississippi, are states that resisted policies such as Medicaid expansion other support for the poor.
+So if you can't stop people from coupling, is the solution to force women to bear the burden of their pleasure with pain?
+Areas where the forced-pregnancy crowd holds the most sway, places like Texas, Florida, Alabama and Mississippi, are states that resisted policies such as Medicaid expansion and other types of aid to low-income residents.

-In this scenario The men Manthem of propoer your revenge forcing women to beat 'em, the goal becomes battle cry But fers Thoutside of marriage?
-What comes if the Supreme Court does overturn Roe v.
-Wade r
+Ending Roe v.
+Wade reeks of misogyny.
+The Christian soldiers marching as to war seem to draw a bead only on women.
+They may believe the only proper sex is between married heterosexual adults, but forcing women to bear children against their will gets more attention than making fathers accountable for their offspring.

+Allowing individual states to choose whether or not to criminalize abortions, as the draft envisions, will create dangerously unequal access to health care.